Help your potential matches find common interests.

 God bless you all!

 real, meaningful human interactions.
-Good escapism, good
+Generally, good escapism, good

 documentaries, whatever the genre, I just prefer that it's of a

-the freshest, healthiest foods.
+and strive for the freshest, healthiest foods.
+When I'm not talking